MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 <details>
 <summary>September 30, 2021 — KB5004196, KB5004198, and KB5004199</summary>

 These updates to the Surface Hub deliver the Teams Room client, Teams Admin Center agent, and Managed Meeting Rooms agent.
-Key features are outlined in [Teams Room on Surface Hub](surface-hub-teams-rooms.md)
+Key features are outlined in [Teams Room on Surface Hub](surface-hub-teams-rooms.md).

+Please refer to the [Surface Hub Admin guide](/surface-hub/) for enabling/disabling device features and services.
 </details>

 <details>